Edhet/rust-prog/README.md

 ## comment.rs

-Reads input from user and stores it in a .txt on a folder.
+Reads input from user and stores it in a .txt on the executing folder.

 ## guessing_game.rs